zamudioo/ZamudioPilot/README.md

 python zamudiopilot.py
 ```

-Access to the designes url given by the console from your web browser or mobile device.
+Access to the url given on the console
 ## Usage
 ###Server
 The zamudiopilot.py file is the main server that handles control requests and executes them on the computer.